ninjakaib/recipe-prediction/README.md

 The `TfidfVectorizer` will take the tokenized corpus and return an array of the TF-IDF scores.
 The array will look very similar to a bag-of-words transformation, but each term carries relative importance to the overall corpus.
 The `min_df` parameter controls which words we eliminate from the vocabulary.
 Words that appear less time, aka ingredients in less recipes than the value of `min_df` will be excluded.
 This helps reduce the size of the vocabulary significantly from around 11,000 ingredients to several hundred to the low thousands depending on the value.
 Huge sparse matrices can consume lots of memory, imagine if we used all 11,000 ingredients and 200,000+ rows.

+#### About Naive Bayes
+For this model we are using sklearn's built in `MultinomialNB()` classifier.
+The core principle behind Naive Bayes is Bayes' Theorem, which calculates the probability of a certain event given prior knowledge.
+In text classification, we're interested in the probability of a document belonging to a certain class given the words in it, or in our case, the probability a recipe is *amazing* given the ingredients in it.
+The 'naive' part of Naive Bayes refers to the assumption that all features are independent of each other, which means the presence or absence of a word doesn't affect the presence or absence of any other word.
+This is a significant simplification that allows the model to scale well with the number of features and data points.

+Given a training set, the model calculates the prior probability of each class (i.e., the probability of each class in the training set), as well as the conditional probability of each word given each class (i.e., the probability of a word appearing in documents of a certain class).

 After a brief wait for the model to train, we can see its performance:
 ```
 Classification Report: